u-Bocu/silver_claw_project/README.md

+/!\ Windows only... for now

-needed python modules:
+needed python modules: (if you want to build the project yourself)
 - cv2 (open cv)
 - mediapipe (for hand recognition)

 ***
-# <center>Silver Claw - Software Requirement and Design</center>
+# Silver Claw - Software Requirement and Design

 Version 1.00